100 Years of Innovation

-The Vattikuti Urology Institute (VUI), Henry Ford Hospital/Wayne State University Urology Program offers three positions alternating with two positions yearly (3-2-3-2-3) for our 5-year residency program (one year of general surgery, four years of urology).
-For 2017 graduates, we will offer three positions.
-Our residents train with a highly-skilled clinical staff at four hospitals.
+The Vattikuti Urology Institute (VUI), Henry Ford Hospital/Wayne State University Urology Program offers three positions alternating with two positions yearly , (2-3-2-3-2) for our 5-year residency program.
+For 2023 incoming class, we will be offering two positions.
+Our residents train with highly-skilled clinical staff at three hospitals.
 VUI residents receive an excellent experience in all facets of urology and are able to utilize the latest technology when training with us.
-VUI has 18 full –time senior staff members (14 clinical, 4 full-time Ph.D. scientists), and three associate staff.
-The clinical rotations are mainly at Henry Ford Hospital and two (2) hospitals on the Detroit Medical Center campus (DMC), 10 minutes from Henry Ford Hospital.
+VUI has 16 full –time clinical staff members, and three associate staff.
+The clinical rotations are mainly at Henry Ford Hospital and Children Hospital of Michigan, 10 minutes from Henry Ford Hospital.

-The Vattikuti Urology Institute is a nationally recognized leader in urology.
-VUI (the Department of Urology) is part of the Henry Ford Health System (HFHS).
+The Vattikuti Urology Institute is a nationally recognized institution in urology.
+VUI (the Department of Urology) is part of the Henry Ford Health.
 All of the full-time Vattikuti Urology Institute staff are members of the Henry Ford Medical Group, which is comprised of more than 1200 physicians and scientists and provides full-time coverage for Henry Ford Hospital and Henry Ford West Bloomfield Hospital.
 In addition, the senior staff physicians have faculty appointments with Wayne State University School of Medicine.

 Surgeons at the VUI pioneered the development of the field of robotic-assisted laparoscopic surgery for prostate cancer.
 Often called da Vinci surgery, our procedure - the Vattikuti Institute Prostatectomy (VIP) - has become the most common approach for the treatment of prostate cancer in the United States.
 Since the inception of the procedure, we have done over 7,800 robotic procedures, providing care to patients from all 50 states and 23 countries, including the South Pole.

 We also utilize robotic-assisted laparoscopic surgery in the management of renal and bladder cancer, adrenal diseases, pediatric urological disorders, and female urological diseases.
 We recently partnered with the transplant team to initiate a robotic-assisted renal transplantation program, in which the recipient undergoes placement of the transplant kidney robotically.
 VUI surgeons perform robotic-assisted surgical procedures for non-prostate disease, including:

 as well as a variety of pediatric urological procedures including:

 In our department, we continue to recruit exceptional urologists around the country.
 Many of our former residents have become directors of robotic urological surgery programs immediately upon completion of the Henry Ford urology residency.
 Numerous residents have completed fellowship programs, while some have entered private practice.
-These individuals are listed on our website links.
+View a full list of our program alumni.

 In addition to general urology rotations, specialty-specific rotations include:

 Children's Hospital of Michigan is a nationally-recognized free-standing children's hospital on the campus of the Detroit Medical Center (DMC), approximately 10 minutes from Henry Ford Hospital.
 The pediatric urology department has been recognized as one of the top programs by U.S. News & World Report.
-Pediatric urological procedures are performed by three full-time pediatric urologists, Dr. Jack S. Elder, Dr. Kristina Suson, and Dr. Yegappan Lakshmanan, who was recruited from Johns Hopkins to serve as Department Chief.
+Pediatric urological procedures are performed by three full-time pediatric urologists, Dr. Kristina Suson, and Dr. Yegappan Lakshmanan, Dr. Janae Preece, who was recruited from Johns Hopkins to serve as Department Chief.
 The Department also employs a pediatric nephrologist, Dr. Larissa Kovacevic, who directs the voiding dysfunction program and the pediatric stone clinic.

 Our residents benefit from being exposed to a large number and wide variety of patients, as Henry Ford Hospital serves the metropolitan population of Detroit as well as the surrounding suburbs.
 The Vattikuti Urology Institute provides an exceptional environment for learning because of the multiple populations we serve, the state-of-the-art technology we possess and the breadth of experience of our 15 senior staff members.

 The Vattikuti Urology Institute designed the first augmented reality operating room with 3-dimensional technology that takes minimally invasive surgery to new levels.
 There are 4 da Vinci robots at Henry Ford Hospital and 2 da Vinci robots at Henry Ford West Bloomfield Hospital.
-These ORs serve as surgical simulators that provide excellent virtual training for residents and fellows.
 VUI also sponsored a $5,000,000 state-of-the-art surgical simulation center that opened in 2007 at Henry Ford Hospital.
 With available robots for training and practice.
 The simulation center also allows residents to practice many surgical techniques including laparoscopic, suturing, and microsurgery.

-We currently have four funded researchers on the Basic Science and Clinical staff.
-We also have a dedicated GU pathologist, Dr. Nilesh Gupta, as well as a dedicated GU medical oncologist, Dr. Clara Hwang, and the department is instrumental and actively developing clinical programs with the newly built Henry Ford Cancer Institute (HFCI).
+We currently have full time researchers on the Basic Science and Clinical staff.
+We have a dedicated GU pathologist, Dr. Nilesh Gupta, as well as a dedicated GU medical oncologist, Dr. Clara Hwang, and the department is instrumental and actively developing clinical programs with the newly built Henry Ford Cancer Institute (HFCI).